-Today we could say that the whole internet is a big network of Internet of Things.
-Every computer, phone, and other devices that are connected are communicating, calculating, and serving data.
+Today we could say that the whole internet is a big network of the Internet of Things.
+Every computer, phone, and other connected devices are communicating, calculating, and serving data.

 In the Internet archives, you can find many early IoT birds – the devices with crude connectivity to the internet or at least local servers.
 They did not use direct internet connectivity.
 Instead, they used other radio transmitters or wires attached to PCs where software processed and pushed data to the webpages.

 I think the real breakthrough of IoT started when Arduino appeared.
 It gave a massive kick to the tinkering and prototyping hype.
 Suddenly everyone had a chance to make smart devices with very little knowledge.
 By that time, the IoT online services started to spread.